sleeplesseditor/CryptoTracker/README.md

 # CryptoTracker

-A cryptocurrency price tracking app built using React Native and Redux.
+A cryptocurrency price tracking app built using React Native, Redux and the CoinMarketCap API.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).